jeffpatton1971/armtemplates/README.md

 - 11/07 : ~~Update OMS regions~~

 # Change Log
+- 01/28 : Renamed sites template and parameter to site
+- 01/28 : Renamed serverfarms template and parameter to serverfarm
 - 01/24 : Cleaned up the bastion-nsg.json utility template to remove all but SSH rules
 - 01/24 : Added update-nsg.json to Utilities, this allows you to pass in an array of securityRules to be *added* to an existing NSG
 - 01/24 : Updated loadbalancer template with new properties, see documentation